dwclark/advent-of-code-2020/README.md

 **v2 Addendum**

-I still had fun doing the first day and I'm glad I learned the basics of the shunting yard algorithmand postfix/prefix math evaluation.
+I still had fun doing the first day and I'm glad I learned the basics of the shunting yard algorithm and postfix/prefix math evaluation.
 However, I was excited to learn about more lisp libraries.
-I discovered [infix-max](https://github.com/ruricolist/infix-math) which is a series of macros that transform infix math to prefix math (which lisp will then evaluate).
+I discovered [infix-math](https://github.com/ruricolist/infix-math) which is a series of macros that transform infix math to prefix math (which lisp will then evaluate).
 That's 99% of the problem.
 The only remaining part is to play around with precedences, which infix-math makes easy to do.

 Total LOC savings is pretty dramatic.
 Version 1 is 93 LOC, while Version 2 is 25 LOC.
-The biggest chunk of that isn't even the evaluation code, it's the code to save and restore precedences.
+The biggest part of that isn't even the evaluation code, it's the code to save and restore precedences.
 For comparison Norvig's code is 30 LOC.

 ## [Day 19](src/day-19.lisp) Lisp Can Make Hacks Too